 And what of the new millennium?
 Is hagsploitation alive and kicking in the current climate?
 Well, yes and no. Times have undoubtedly changed for women in the movies – hurrah! – with gals now being gifted the chance to grow old gracefully alongside their male coequals, in parts that are sensitively drawn, multifaceted, and above all else, realistic.

-That isn’t to say that recent decades haven’t produced their fair share of gorgons: take Gena Rowlands for instance, channelling late-career Bette Davis in The Skeleton Key (2005); Barbara Hershey sporting a serpentine scowl as the mother from hell in Black Swan (2010); Julianne Moore inhabiting an over-the-hill starlet caught in the throes of psychosis (Maps to the Stars, 2014) – and of course the phenomenal, swan-to-ugly-duckling metamorphosis of Charlize Theron in Monster (2003), a performance so frighteningly vivid that it transcends every last centimetre of prosthetic trickery.
+That isn’t to say that the 21st century hasn’t produced its fair share of gorgons: take Gena Rowlands for instance, channelling late-career Bette Davis in The Skeleton Key (2005); Barbara Hershey sporting a serpentine scowl as the mother from hell in Black Swan (2010); Julianne Moore inhabiting an over-the-hill starlet caught in the throes of psychosis (Maps to the Stars, 2014) – and of course the phenomenal, swan-to-ugly-duckling metamorphosis of Charlize Theron in Monster (2003), a performance so frighteningly vivid that it transcends every last centimetre of prosthetic trickery.
 Even the magnificent and loathsome Mo’Nique (2009’s Precious), her rageful, hate-stricken face purposely lit so as to look perpetually villainous, could be viewed as somewhat of a veiled throwback to the hag-tastic days of old.

 Ah yes, the days of old.
 There’s that music again.
 Cue the cackle . . .